seykron/cv/src/cv.en.markdown

 In backend development, I worked with several stacks and frameworks in PHP, Java, Scala, Kotlin and NodeJS.
-Some problems I have solved are user and API authentication (SAML, OIDC), session management with role based access control (RBAC), transaction management, data access with multiple data sources, free text search, static resources management and compression (JavaScript, CSS, images, videos, etc.), multi-language support, geolocalization, data clustering and processing, content storage, application and information security, third party services integration, biometric hardware integration, resiliency and scalability, among others.
+Some problems I have solved are user and API authentication (SAML, OIDC), session management, access control (RBAC, ACLs), transaction management, data access with multiple data sources, free text search, static resources management and compression (JavaScript, CSS, images, videos, etc.), multi-language support, geolocalization, data clustering and processing, content storage, application and information security, third party services integration, biometric hardware integration, resiliency and scalability, among others.
+I worked with different CIs, source control platforms and infrastructure providers (AWS, GCP, DigitalOcean).

 In frontend development, I value software design and architecture more than mastering specific frameworks.
 Some problems I have solved are the implementation of reusable components,